PyCQA/flake8/docs/source/user/options.rst

         flake8 --select=E --ignore=E432 dir/

     This will report all codes that start with ``E``, but ignore ``E432`` specifically.
-This is more flexibly than the |Flake8| 2.x and 1.x used to be.
+This is more flexible than |Flake8| 2.x and 1.x used to be.

     This **can** be specified in config files.